observablehq/framework/docs/deploying.md

 $ npm run deploy
 ```

-The first time you run this, it will prompt you for details needed to set up the project on the server, such as the project's _slug_ (which determines its URL), and the access level.
+The first time you run this command, you will be prompted for details needed to set up the project on the server, such as the project's _slug_ (which determines its URL), and the access level.
 If you don’t already have an Observable account or aren’t signed in, this command will also guide you through setting that up.

 When the deploy command finishes, it prints a link to observablehq.cloud where you can view your deployed project.
 If you choose “private” as the access level, you can now share that link with anyone who is a member of  your workspace.
 If you chose “public”, you can share that link with anyone and they’ll be able to see your Framework project.

 <div class="note">The deploy command creates a file at <code>docs/.observablehq/deploy.json</code> with information on where to deploy the project.
 It is required for automated deploys.
 You should commit it to git to make it available to GitHub Actions.
-(If you have configured a source root besides `docs/`, the file will be placed there instead.)</div>
+(If you have configured a source root besides <code>docs/</code>, the file will be placed there instead.)</div>

 ## Automated deploys to Observable